-Policy 2.1: Support programs and incentives that expand housing options, especially for lower-income households and those experiencing homelessness.

-Policy 2.2: Support periodic review and modifications to City ordinances, policies, and programs intended to address a variety of housing types.
+- Policy 2.1: Support programs and incentives that expand housing options, especially for lowerincome households and those experiencing homelessness. - Policy 2.2: Support periodic review and modifications to City ordinances, policies, and programs intended to address a variety of housing types.

-Policy 2.3: Prioritize infrastructure investments that serve areas with increased densities and where there is existing or planned affordable housing development.

-Policy 2.4: Promote and encourage innovation and creativity in housing development through regulations that increase transparency and flexibility in the development approval process.

-Policy 2.5: Explore opportunities to offset the cost of infrastructure required of new development through the reduction of regulatory barriers, while ensuring that the costs of needed infrastructure is not unduly burdened by the community.

-Policy 2.6: Identify opportunities to conserve energy through the incentivization of energy saving materials in housing development and facilitation of infill development through opportunities in areas with existing resources.
+- Policy 2.3: Prioritize infrastructure investments that serve areas with increased densities and where there is existing or planned affordable housing development. - Policy 2.4: Promote and encourage innovation and creativity in housing development through regulations that increase transparency and flexibility in the development approval process. - Policy 2.5: Explore opportunities to offset the cost of infrastructure required of new development through the reduction of regulatory barriers while ensuring that the costs of needed infrastructure does not unduly burden the community. - Policy 2.6: Identify opportunities to conserve energy through the incentivization of energy-saving materials in housing development and facilitation of infill development through opportunities in areas with existing resources.

-Goal 3: A City with adequate sites for the development of housing.
+GOAL 3: A City with adequate sites for the development of housing.